Saint Martin of Tours and Armistice Day

 wikipedia.org/commons

-If it is dulce et decorum pro patribus mori – ‘sweet and fitting to die for one’s country (or ancestors) – we in turn owe it to remember and pray for those who went before who made that ultimate sacrifice, especially in the horrors of both World Wars.
+If it is dulce et decorum pro patribus mori – ‘sweet and fitting to die for one’s country’ (literally, ‘one’s fathers’) – we in turn owe it to remember and pray for those who went before who made that ultimate sacrifice, especially in the horrors of both World Wars.
 Millions of young men on the battlefield, along with untold numbers of civilians, women, children, as the war to end all wars spread beyond the trenches, into the sanctuary of homes and churches.
 Nothing and no one was spared.
-Even those apparently unscathed were at the very least willing to face the worst, as they stormed over hills, onto fortified beaches in the face of machine guns and artillery; fierce guerilla warfare from house to house; infernal battlegrounds the world over.
+Even those apparently unscathed were at the very least willing to face the worst, as they stormed over hills, onto fortified beaches in the face of machine guns and artillery; fierce guerilla warfare from house to house, or in malaria-infested jungles; infernal battlegrounds the world over.

 There are distinctions to be made here, however: We do not rejoice in war itself, nor even in the oft-limited victories won.
-Many, perhaps all, of the more recent wars and conflicts in history have not fully fulfilled the criteria of what the Church calls a ‘just war’, and most end in some sort of uneasy and unjust compromise – as the last World War did with Stalin’s Communism taking over half of Europe and much of Asia – which has set the stage for further conflict.
+Many, perhaps all, of the more recent wars and conflicts in history have not fully fulfilled the criteria of what the Church calls a ‘just war’, and most end in some sort of uneasy and unjust compromise – as the last World War did, defeating the evils of Hitler’s Nazis, but permitting with Stalin’s atheistic and brutal Communism taking over half of Europe and much of Asia, which has set the stage for further conflict.
 In this life, we will have no lasting peace.

 Yet, we honour the sacrifice of those who were willing to serve and die still stands.

-They died for the rights and freedoms we now enjoy, those same freedoms are now being whittled away – one might say given away – with each passing law under a Prime Minister unfit for office, whose moral principles and zeal for all the wrong causes deface our history and undermine our institutions, including our military.
-The best that can be said of Trudeau fils is that he knows not what he does.
-There is still much in Canada to rejoice in, but the very bedrock of our nation is being dismantled: The right to life of the unborn is non-existent, and now this same right and God-give protection is being taken from the sick, elderly and the psychologically vulnerable, as euthanasia ravages the land.
-Political correctness, rabid environmentalism, medical tyranny, destruction of the economy, obeisance to the increasingly strident claims of various victim groups, rule our schools, our media, our courts against the principles of reason and right order.
+They died for the rights and freedoms we now enjoy, those same freedoms are now being whittled away – one might say given away.
+The legions lads who gave their lives for that freedom, or who came home disabled, disfigured and debilitated, would not recognize the Canada or England of 2025.
+The right to life of the unborn is non-existent, and now this same right and God-give protection is being taken from the sick, elderly and the psychologically vulnerable, as euthanasia ravages the land.
+Political correctness, radical environmentalism, medical tyranny, destruction of the economy, land grabs, obeisance to the increasingly strident claims of various victim groups: These and varied other ideologies rule our schools, our media, our courts, undermining the principles of reason and right order.
+To paraphrase one commentator, ‘everything is crap’.
 And what’s left of our reason is itself being compromised by legalized marijuana, all the more easy, perhaps, to dominate a dominion of the dope-addled.

 All of this would have saddened our soldiers of yore, had they been given a glimpse of the future as they fought and died As the poem warns, if he break faith with us who die.
-Most of the young generation now supports outright socialism, the very spirit which embodied both evil regimes – Nazism and Communism, the evils of which have yet to be fully counted, and which evils we are now instantiating.
-What really are ‘Canadian values’, for what did we fight, and, most to the point, for what are we now fighting?
+Most of the young generation now supports outright socialism, the very spirit which embodied both evil regimes our forefathers fought – Nazism and Communism, the evils of which have yet to be fully counted, and which evils we are now instantiating.
+What really are ‘Canadian values’, and for what might we now fight?

 Let it not be said they died in vain, but may their sacrifice bear the fruit it deserves.

-In all of this, we should be aware that our primary battle is not against external enemies, but rather interior and spiritual, against the ‘principalities and powers’ that seek the destruction of souls.
+There is still much that is good in this fair Dominion, and we should not let it go to rack and ruin.
+Our primary battle is not against external enemies, but rather interior and spiritual, against the ‘principalities and powers’ that seek the destruction of souls.
 For if the soul of a nation is dead, what will inspire us to defend its body and its geographical borders?
 What, we may ask, still unites us now as Canadians?

 One who was well aware of the primacy of the spiritual battle was the aforementioned Saint Martin (+397), a former soldier in the Roman empire who converted as a ten year old to Catholicism (people grew up earlier back then).
 Even after that, he somehow served as a Catholic in this mostly pagan army, completing his entire military service, and was not released until he was in his mid-forties.
 It was the accession of Julian the Apostate in 361, a rabid anti-Catholic emperor, which made up Martin’s mind, prompting him in the midst of a battle to give his life completely to Christ.
 Laying down his sword, refusing to fight any further, he was charged with cowardice.
 Au contraire, Martin retorted, offering to go to the front unarmed, from which he was saved by the enemy suing for peace.